Roman Aguilera

 Strawberry Imaging, GPS Mapping, and Crop Counting

-Roman was a Field Data Science Intern at TRIC Robotics where he contributed to an existing vision system and automated the collection of plant data.
-He modified the electrical wiring of their vision system in order to mount it onto TRIC’s Luna Robot.
+Roman was an Computer Vision Engineer at a Confidential Robotics Startup where he contributed to an existing vision system and automated the collection of plant data.
+He modified the electrical wiring of their vision system in order to mount it onto a field robot's 200kW power generator.
 He also automated the implementation of image recognition algorithms to detect center points of strawberry plants and record the GPS position of plant center points during plant treatment.

 Neural Interaction Lab: